munierujp/my-trophy-prototype/components/elements/README.md

 # elements
 The components directory contains your element components.
-Element components are common componets like to HTML Elements.
+Element components are versatile componets like to HTML Elements.